patrick-5546/notes/docs/reference/bookmarks.md

 # Bookmarks

-Miscellaneous sites that I use unrelated to the other pages.
+Miscellaneous references and tools that I use unrelated to the other pages.

 ## References